-SZAG regularly participates on the employers' side in the "Sectoral social dialoge - Steel" set up by the European Commission.
-Furthermore, delegates from the company take part in expert groups set up by the European Commission such as the "RFCS - Steel Advisory Group (SAG)", "RFCS - Technical Group (TGS9)" and the "High Level Expert Group on energy-intensive industries".
+SZAG regularly participates on the employers' side in the "Sectoral social dialog - Steel" set up by the European Commission.
+Furthermore, delegates from the company take part in expert groups set up by the European Commission such as the "RFCS - Steel Advisory Group (SAG)", "RFCS - Technical Group (TGS9)".
 SZAG is also represented in the OECD Steel Committee as part of the German delegation.

-6. Conduct compliant with laws and directives
+Conduct compliant with laws and directives